BIGJRA/BIGJRA.github.io/rejuv.md

 | Pidove       | 10   |        |      |
 | Furret       | 1    |        |      |

 There are some trainers south to battle.
-When you’re ready, head north into Goldenwood Cave.
+When you're ready, head north into Goldenwood Cave.

 Melia will join your party here.